akinsho/toggleterm.nvim/README.md

 Alternatively, you can call `:ToggleTermNew` within a new context to pin a brand-new terminal to it.
-If you want to re-associate a context with a different terminal, you can call `:ToggleTermContextClear` to clear the pin and then open the new terminal.
+If you want to re-associate a context with a different terminal, call `:ToggleTermContextClear` to clear mapping and then open the new terminal.

 ### Sending lines to the terminal